dongchen-xie/vue-ep-toolkit/packages/vue-business-kit/README.md

 > ⚠️ **Development Status**: This project is currently under active development.
 APIs may change before the stable release.

+> ℹ️ **Migration Notice**: This package replaces `vue-ep-toolkit`.
+If you were using `vue-ep-toolkit`, please migrate to this package for continued support and new features.

 ## ✨ Features

 - 🚀 **Vue3 + TypeScript** - Built with the latest Vue3 and TypeScript, providing complete type support